LastPass vs. Bitwarden 2025: Is Open-Source Better?

 Security & Data Privacy — Bitwarden Has a Local Data Storage Advantage

-Finally, Bitwarden is an open-source password manager and is considered very safe — it has an impeccable track record and its source code is regularly reviewed by security experts worldwide.
-LastPass has unfortunately faced security vulnerabilities in the past, including server breaches and high-profile hacks — the most recent of which happened in 2022.
-However, it’s important to note that despite these incidents, LastPass’s encryption has never been broken.
+Finally, Bitwarden is an open-source password manager and is considered very safe — it has an impeccable track record, and its source code is regularly reviewed by security experts worldwide.

 Winner (Security & Data Privacy): Bitwarden

-Basic Features — LastPass Is Better at the Basics
+Basic Features — Bitwarden Is Better for Flexibility

 Auto-Fill Auto-Save Password Generator Password Sharing Payment Card Storage